input-output-hk/cardano-faucet/README.md

 ## TODO

-* Faucet wallets for both byron and shelley are currently created with expect scripts via the cardano-wallet cli
+* Faucet wallets are currently created with expect scripts via the cardano-wallet cli
   * The expect script error handling is fragile; improve this by implementing wallet creation by API if available